Electric portfolio

 PPE models with excellent efficiency and range

 The platform’s systematic design for electric vehicles delivers benefits in terms of weight and package.
 What’s more, the components have been designed specifically for an electric drive system and fine-tuned to work perfectly together.
 The result is a compact and highly efficient drive and battery system.
-The efficiency measures for the new electric motors for the PPE alone result in 40 kilometers more range compared to the first-generation Audi e-tron.
-The electric motors for the PPE take up about 30 percent less space than the engines in the Audi Q8 e-tron, and weigh about 20 percent less.
+The efficiency measures alone for the new electric motors for the PPE result in roughly 40 kilometers more range compared to the first Audi e-tron from 2018.
+The electric motors for the PPE take up about 30 percent less space than the engines in predecessor models, and weigh about 20 percent less.

 Audi is preparing all sites for electric mobility

 Based on the decision to phase out combustion engines, Audi is currently taking steps to prepare all its locations for the production of electric cars.
-Today, the brand with the four rings is already producing its fully electric models at the Audi Brussels plant, at Böllinger Höfe in Neckarsulm, and at the multibrand plant in Zwickau, in addition to launching the Audi Q6 e-tron in Ingolstadt.
-The company’s headquarters in Ingolstadt is the first Audi site in Germany with its own battery assembly facility.
-Before that, the Audi Group had opened its first battery manufacturing facility at the Brussels site in Belgium.
+Today, the brand with the four rings is already producing its fully electric models at the main plant in Ingolstadt, at Böllinger Höfe in Neckarsulm, and at the multibrand plant in Zwickau.

-With the establishment of the Audi FAW NEV Company Ltd., a state-of-the-art factory for fully electric models, also based on the PPE, is being built in the Chinese megacity of Changchun and will be completed by the end of 2024.
+At the end of 2024, Audi FAW NEV Company Ltd. opened a state-of-the-art factory in the Chinese metropolis of Changchun for fully electric models that are also based on the PPE.
 As the Group’s newest production site, the plant will set new standards in digitalization, efficiency, and sustainability.
-With an annual capacity of more than 150,000 vehicles, the plant, once completed, will play a central role in the continued electrification of the product portfolio for the Chinese market.
+With an annual capacity of more than 150,000 vehicles, the plant will play a central role in the continued electrification of the product portfolio for the Chinese market.

 Systematic expansion of a holistic ecosystem